Choosing a Recurve Bow

 If the brace height is shorter, the arrow will be in contact with the bowstring for a longer period of time when released from its anchor position (full draw).
 Therefore, the force is transmitted to the arrow for a longer period of time as well, generating more speed.
 The downside is that with a longer period of contact may arise some inconsistencies caused by the archer’s minor flaws.
 The bow is, then, unforgiving.
 Shorter brace heights will often be adopted by bowhunters who want more power.

-The opposite happens for a longer brace height; the arrow will be in contact with the bowstring less longer, generating less speed.
+The opposite happens for a longer brace height; the arrow will be in contact with the bowstring less long, generating less speed.
 The minor flaws of the archer are less likely to affect the shot, hence delivering greater accuracy.
 This is called forgiveness.
 Longer brace heights will favor target archers who want optimal accuracy without much care about power.

 Tips when choosing your first recurve bow